NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 What to Consider When Choosing a Salt-Free Water Softener

-Understanding how the different types of salt-free water softeners work, as well as how much water they can treat on a daily basis, is integral to purchasing the right unit.
-Below, learn more about the important features of salt-free water softeners.
+Understanding how the best salt-free water softeners work and how much water they can treat each day is integral to purchasing the right soft water system for a home.

 Type

-There are several types of salt-free water softeners on the market, each with their own pros and cons.
+There are several types of salt-free water softeners on the market, each with its pros and cons.
 These types include polyphosphates, electromagnetic and magnetic, and full filtration.

 Polyphosphates